unilaiva/unilaiva-songbook/README.md

 Be careful with the whitespaces!

+If you are using Unilaiva-specific Lilypond style with `theLyricsOne` etc. to present lyrics in your Lilypond, you can use `tools/unilaiva-lyrics-lp2tex.py3` script to do the conversion.
+Run it without arguments for usage information.

 #### Melody hints on the chord line ####

 The `\mn???` commands display an encircled note name hint above the chord